top of page

 Before You Run

 1. Find out more about running for office.
-Speak with people who have run before to learn about what it's like to campaign.
+Speak with people who have run for office to learn about what it's like to campaign.
 You can even email your elected officials and ask them what it was like when they ran.

 2. Make sure you qualify.
 Find the qualifications on the state's resource page.